dmitsh/docs-1/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 HA mode can be enabled with both the [Dapr CLI]({{< ref "kubernetes-deploy.md#install-in-highly-available-mode" >}}) and with [Helm charts]({{< ref "kubernetes-deploy.md#add-and-install-dapr-helm-chart" >}}).

+Enabling HA mode in an existing Dapr deployment requires additional steps.
+Please refer to [this paragraph]({{< ref "#enabling-high-availability-in-an-existing-dapr-deployment" >}}) for more details.

 ## Deploying Dapr with Helm

 For a full guide on deploying Dapr with Helm visit [this guide]({{< ref "kubernetes-deploy.md#install-with-helm-advanced" >}}).